Valerie Mewes: Biography

-In 1952, Mewes appeared, playing the part of a model in the film It Started in Paradise.
+At this time, Ward arranged for Mewes to appear in the 1952 film It Started in Paradise, playing the part of a model.
 The actress, Kay Kendall, who was a friend of Ward's, also appeared in the film.
+This appearance led to her receiving invitations to high-society events, where she attracted the attention of numerous affluent men, playboys and showmen.